Fundamentalist Church of Jesus Christ of Latter-Day Saints: Legal troubles, 2003–2006

 In October 2004, Flora Jessop reported that David Allred purchased a 60 acre parcel of land near Mancos, Colorado, (midway between Cortez and Durango) about the same time he bought the Schleicher County property.
 Allred told authorities the parcel was to be used as a hunting retreat.

 In July 2005, eight men of the church were indicted for sexual contact with minors.
 All of them turned themselves in to police in Kingman, Arizona, within days.

 On July 29, 2005, Brent W. Jeffs filed suit accusing three of his uncles, including Warren Jeffs, of sexually assaulting him when he was a child.
 The suit also named the FLDS Church as a defendant.
 On August 10, former FLDS Church member Shem Fischer, Dan Fischer's brother, added the church and Warren Jeffs as defendants to a 2002 lawsuit claiming he was illegally fired because he no longer adhered to the faith.
 Fischer, who was a salesman for a wooden cabinetry business in Hildale, claimed church officials interfered with his relationship with his employer and blacklisted him.
 The district court granted summary judgment in favor of the company and found that Fischer was not fired from his job, but quit instead.
 The district court ruling was overturned in part on the basis that Fischer was discriminated against on the basis of religion when he reapplied for his position and was denied employment because he had left the FLDS church.
 The parties eventually settled the case for an agreed payment of damages to Shem Fischer.

-In July 2005, six young adult "Lost Boys" who claimed they were cast out of their homes on the Utah–Arizona border to reduce competition for wives, filed suit against the FLDS Church.
-"The [boys] have been excommunicated pursuant to that policy and practice and have been cut off from family, friends, benefits, business and employment relationships, and purportedly condemned to eternal damnation", their suit says.
+In July 2005, six teenaged and young adult "Lost Boys" who claimed they were cast out of their homes on the Utah–Arizona border to reduce competition for wives, filed suit against the FLDS Church.
+"The [boys] have been excommunicated pursuant to that policy and practice and have been cut off from family, friends, benefits, business and employment relationships, and purportedly condemned to eternal damnation", their suit read.
 "They have become 'lost boys' in the world outside the FLDS community."

 On May 7, 2006, the FBI named Warren Jeffs to its Ten Most Wanted Fugitives list on charges of unlawful flight to avoid prosecution.

-On August 28, 2006, Warren Jeffs was captured on Interstate 15 just north of Las Vegas, Nevada, after a routine traffic stop.
-Jeffs was tried in St. George, Utah, and a jury found him guilty of two counts of being an accomplice to rape.
+He was captured on Interstate 15 on August 28, 2006, just north of Las Vegas, after a routine traffic stop.

-The mayor of Colorado City, Terrill C. Johnson, was arrested on May 26, 2006, for eight fraudulent vehicle registration charges for registering his vehicles in a different state than he lived, which is a felony.
+The mayor of Colorado City, Terrill C. Johnson, was arrested on May 26, 2006, for eight fraudulent vehicle registration charges for registering his vehicles in a state in which he was not resident, which is a felony.
 He was booked into Purgatory Correctional Facility in Hurricane, Utah, and was released after paying the $5,000 bail in cash.